 - basic movement patterns that involve many muscle groups and joints,

-- movements where their balance (i.e. body centre of gravity) is regularly challenged
+- movements where their balance (i.e. body center of gravity) is regularly challenged

 The applications of flywheel training for seniors are to a large extent similar to the general population for health & fitness.
-Also, in rehabilitation, the kBox is used by many physiotherapists working predominantly with older adult clients.
+Also, in rehabilitation, the kBox and kPulley are used by many physiotherapists working predominantly with older adult clients.

 Beyond the benefits described on those pages, specific applications for seniors include: